trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

 Dependencies
 ==
-CUDA and an MPI implementation are required for compiling.
-It also require a GPU with at least Compute Cabapility 2.0 for the CUDA kernel to execute.
+An MPI implementation is required for compiling.
+To use the GPU-accelerated version, CUDA and a GPU with at least Compute Cabapility 2.0 are necessary.

 Usage
 ==